moorepants/learn-multibody-dynamics/generalized-forces.rst

    R_Ao, R_Bo

-With linear torsion springs between A and N and A and B the torques acting on each body are:
+With linear torsion springs between frames A and N and frames A and B the torques acting on each body are:

 .. jupyter-execute::